 Why Tree Sealant Isn’t Necessary

 Later studies confirmed Shigo’s work.
-Today’s arborists are trained to consider sealers a bad practice because they make it harder for trees to recover after pruning.
+Today’s arborists are trained to consider pruning sealers bad industry practice because they make it harder for trees to recover after pruning.

 It’s important to understand that trees don’t really heal after they have been damaged.
 Instead, they isolate damage through a process called compartmentalization.